iron-io/docs/mq/3/walkthrough/index.md

 ---
-title: IronMQ v3 Hud Overview
+title: IronMQ v3 Hud Walk-Through
 layout: default
 section: 3
 breadcrumbs:
-  - ['Hud', 'mq']
+  - ['Hud', 'mq', 'Walk-Through']
 ---

 When you first log into <a href="https://hud.iron.io">Hud</a>, you'll be taken to the Dashboard.
 Here you'll see  list of your projects as well as a usage indicator on the right.
 Click the "MQ 3" button to the right of the project name to move forward.